-If you’ve ever been to a sporting event of any kind—from a tee ball game all the way to the Superbowl—you know that these events draw diverse crowds all coming together to cheer on their team.
-It’s not by chance that sports stadium and field advertising is a universal occurrence across sports regardless of level of play.
+If you’ve ever been to a sporting event of any kind—from a tee-ball game all the way to the Superbowl—you know that these events draw diverse crowds all coming together to cheer on their team.
+It’s not by chance that sports stadium and field advertising is a universal occurrence across sports regardless of the level of play.
 If you are looking to get your brand in front of a large, diverse audience, sports stadium and arena marketing is the way to go.

 What is Sports Stadium or Arena Advertising and Field Marketing?

-Sports stadium and field advertising are marketing and advertising campaigns that take place within a stadium or field.
+Sports stadium and field advertisings are marketing and advertising campaigns that take place within a stadium or field.
 Depending on the type of event and the size of the venue, companies have the opportunity to advertise in a huge variety of ways.

 However, this same strategy is applicable all the way up to the national level.
-Every sports stadium or field has places where sponsors can be recognized or businesses can pay to have their ads placed.
+Every sports stadium or field has places where sponsors can be recognized, or businesses can pay to have their ads placed.
 Think about the last time you went to a professional or semi-pro game or match.
 Do you remember seeing ads?
-Of course you do; they’re everywhere.
+Of course, you do; they’re everywhere.